Nelson Kwei

 Nelson Kwei (桂乃舜 (Guì Nǎi Shùn); born 24 September 1961) is a Singaporean choral conductor.
 He is currently conductor of Victoria Junior College choir, Victoria Chorale, the National University of Singapore Choir, and is previously choral director to the choirs of Tanjong Katong Secondary School, Catholic High School, and Victoria School.
 Kwei founded local choral ensemble The Vocal Consort.
 An alumnus of Anglican High School and Temasek Junior College, he studied mathematics at the National University of Singapore and choral conducting at the Royal Academy of Music, London.

 Biography

 Nelson Kwei was born the youngest child out of a family of four brothers.
 His surname is that of his mother's; his father's surname is 'Chen'.
 He attended Chong Hock Primary School and Anglican High School, as well as Temasek Junior College.
 He majored in mathematics in the National University of Singapore and minored in computer science.
-He has received a master's degree in choral conducting at the Royal Academy of Music, London.
+He received a master's degree in choral conducting at the Royal Academy of Music, London.